easehr/ease-quality/README.md

 ## More Help
 - Update URLs to test with in **utils/utility.js**.
 - Customize each browser test by modifying the **gruntfile.js** and add a new **wdio.[browser_name].conf.js**
+- If **chromedriver** does not execute, you can open a terminal window, and run the following:
+*java -jar -Dwebdriver.chrome.driver=./drivers/chromedriver -Dwebdriver.gecko.driver=./drivers/geckodriver-21  -Dwebdriver.safari.driver=./usr/bin/safaridriver  ./drivers/selenium-server-standalone-3.14.0.jar*